 There are many reasons you may be interested in instruments that you can play with one hand.
-Perhaps you have a medical reason, or maybe you are simply interested in diverse types of music.
+Perhaps you have a medical reason.
+Or maybe you are simply interested in an instrument that’s convenient to play.

-A harmonica produces a distinct sound that colors many blues tunes with its whiny and often sorrowful sound.
-However, a harmonica can also be played very quickly, lending an upbeat zing to rock and roll songs.
+The Harmonica produces a distinct sound that accompanies sad songs with its whiny and often sorrowful sound.
+However, it can also be played fast, lending an upbeat zing to rock and roll songs.

 2. Tin Whistle